 Trust funds are one option for protecting assets for your children.
-These agreements let a trustee manage the assets on your behalf.
+Trust agreements let a trustee manage the assets on your behalf.
 Trust funds for children can hold significant amounts of money that can cover some or all of the cost of purchasing a home.

 Grantor and Trustee

-If the trust specifically states that the assets can be used to purchase a home, then the trustee would be within his right to put trust assets toward that purpose.
-However, if the trust outlines that the funds are to be used for other specific purposes the trustee must follow those guidelines.
+If the trust specifically states that the assets can be used to purchase a home, the trustee would be within their right to put trust assets toward that purpose.
+But the trustee must follow those guidelines if the trust outlines that the funds are to be used for other specific purposes.

 Wanda Thibodeaux is a freelance writer and editor based in Eagan, Minn.
 She has been published in both print and Web publications and has written on everything from fly fishing to parenting.
 She currently works through her business website, Takingdictation.com, which functions globally and welcomes new clients.